Silicon valley tech companies are famous for asking some pretty crazy brain-teaser interview questions…

 It had just been too long since college and I had forgotten even the basics.
 And I didn’t prepare well for the interview obviously!

 I made some progress.
-But I definitely didn’t have the right answer, even after 5 minutes grinding through it outloud.
+But I definitely didn’t arrive at the right answer, even after three minutes of walking myself and the interviewer through it out loud.

-The big takeaway: Don’t panic when you get a question you don’t know… use it as an opportunity to show exactly how you work through things.
+The bottom line is: Don’t panic when you get a question you don’t know; use it as an opportunity to show exactly how you work through things.
 Be confident with it, relax, smile.
 Remember… you’re giving the hiring manager what they want!

 If you have interviews coming up and don’t want to leave anything to chance, I’ve created a new guide where you can copy my exact step-by-step method for getting job offers.
 You can get more details here.